mmaxim/sfslite-httpproxy/README.md

 * make

-If you do not have clang, then simply issue this command:
+If you do not have clang, then issue this command:

 * make CXX=g++